Askpat 494 Episode Transcript

 Prabhu: Hey Pat.
 Good morning.
 This is Prabhu from India.
 I run a blog called BloggersBooks.com.
+[Editor's note: This site is no longer active.]
 I have a question for you.
 How do you manage the content curation?
 I mean, say Facebook goes down tomorrow.
 Facebook or Twitter, or Pinterest, they can go down tomorrow, then what's the plan?
 As far as we're talking about email lists, what if email goes out of scene tomorrow?
 What if internet goes out of scene tomorrow?
 What's the next move?
 Thanks.
 If you are listening to my question, if you could answer the question, thanks very much.
 Cheers.
 Bye.

 Pat Flynn: Man, this is a great question, Prabhu.
 Thank you so much for asking.
 What if the internet were to disappear tomorrow.
 I think the world would just be in mass hysteria honestly, because there are so many people who rely on it and it runs the world essentially.
 There's a lot of people out there who would be very lost.
 Now of course, not taking into consideration if the internet went down, then the stock market would crash and all this other stuff would happen, everybody would lose their money and that sort of thing, if just the internet were to go down but everything else essentially stayed the same, what would I do?
 What would be my next move?